In the last

-Prophecy and the Sovereignty of God, Part Two
+article of prophecy and the Sovereignty of God, His sovereignty was

 The Sovereignty of God and the Modern Mind